softchris/golang-book/01-basics/05-loops/README.md

 - Loop statements with `for`.
 - Device conditions on when to break a loop.
 - Apply `range` to iterate over an array.
 - Control the loop with `continue` and `break`.

 ## The case for looping statements

-You are likely to want repeat a set of instructions.
+You are likely to want to repeat a set of instructions.
 For example, you might have a list of orders where you need to process each order.
-Or you have a file that you need to read it line by line or there might be some other calculation.
+Or you have a file that you need to read line by line or there might be some other calculation.
 Regardless of your situation, you are likely to need a looping construct, so what are your options in Go?

-Basically, you are using the `for` loop.
-There are three major ways yu can use it:
+You are using the `for` loop.
+There are three major ways you can use it:

 - **increment steps**.
 With the help of a variable, you define a start point, a condition when to stop and an incrementation step.
 This is your "classic" for-loop.
 Here's what it looks like: